lightly-ai/lightly/docs/source/docker/integration/docker_with_datasource.rst

   to your local disk and then read from there.
 Thus you save both a lot of time and disk space and can process much larger datasets.
 - You can :ref:`ref-docker-with-datasource-datapool`
-  to continuously update and improve your subsampled dataset everytime new data comes into your S3 bucket.
+  to continuously update and improve your selected dataset everytime new data comes into your S3 bucket.
 - Your images and videos are never saved anywhere but in your S3 bucket, maintaining your privacy and security.